hacks-guide/Guide-WiiU/docs/user-guide/aroma/sd-preparation.md

     1. Read through the steps and click on the checkboxes.
     1. Click on `Download Payloads` and `Download Base Aroma`.
 - The latest release of the [Sigpatches Module](https://github.com/marco-calautti/SigpatchesModuleWiiU/releases).
-    1. You will need to download the `01_sigpatches.rpx` file.
+    - You will need to download the `01_sigpatches.rpx` file.
+- The latest release of the [c2w patcher Plugin](https://github.com/V10lator/c2w_patcher/releases).
+    - You will need to download the `c2w_patcher.wps` file.

 ### Instructions